topfreegames/pitaya/pitaya-cli/README.md

 }
 ```

-When initilizing the CLI, you have to provide the docs route as the following:
+When initializing the CLI, you have to provide the docs route as the following:
 ```
 pitaya-cli -docs connector.docsHandler.docs
 ```